 What are your qualifications and where did you train?

-The South African Institute of Objects Conservation awarded me a certificate in ceramics restoration (introductory course), in 2002, and I have since completed five mid-career modules which are held on the Institute’s campus.
-During the past 10 years of extensive and successful studio experience, I have restored more than 1,500 items
+The South African Institute for Objects Conservation, (currently The South African Institute for Heritage Science and Conservation), awarded me a certificate in ceramics restoration via its former short-course programme (introductory level), in 2002, and I have since completed five mid-career modules (also via the Institute’s former short-course dispensation).
+During the past 10 years of extensive and successful studio experience, I have restored more than 1,500 items.

-How can I contact the Institute of Objects Conservation?
+How can I contact The South African Institute for Heritage Science and Conservation?

-The South African Institute of Objects Conservation is contactable via their website – www.sainst.org
+The South African Institute for Heritage Science and Conservation is contactable via their website: www.sainst.org

 How can I find a ceramics restorer in my locality, as I do not wish to send my goods by post?

 Should you not be able to find an alternative conservation studio in your area via an online search, The South African Institute for Heritage Science and Conservation may be approached via their website (www.sainst.org) to assist at their discretion.

 How can I get a quotation from your studio?